Oregon ousts Duke from NCAA women’s tournament

 The loss was the first at home for Duke (28-6) in 18 games this season and kept the Blue Devils from reaching the Sweet 16 for the sixth time in the last eight seasons.

+“They had more players step up and play across the board,” Duke coach Joanne P. McCallie said.
+“They had better balance and they played the full 40.”

-It’s also the first time a 10th-seeded team has knocked off a No. 2 seed in the NCAA women’s bracket since 2007 when Florida State upset Stanford.
+It’s the first time a 10th-seeded team has knocked off a No. 2 seed in the NCAA women’s bracket since 2007 when Florida State upset Stanford.
+And the Ducks (22-13) did it with a starting lineup that features three freshmen, a sophomore and a junior.

+“They are a terrific team,” McCallie said.
+“They are kind of playing against all odds when you think about their ages.
+But their productivity certainly doesn’t reflect that.”

 Oregon (22-13) advances to play fifth-ranked Maryland (32-2) Saturday in Bridgeport, Connecticut, in the regional semifinals.